 Will the recent positive trend continue leading up to its next earnings release, or is Helen of Troy due for a pullback?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important drivers.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.

-Helen of Troy’s Q3 Earnings Decline Y/Y
+Helen of Troy's Q3 Earnings Beat Estimates, Sales Up Y/Y

 Other Financial Details

 Helen of Troy ended the quarter with cash and cash equivalents of $156.7 million and total debt (short and long-term) of $440.4 million.
 For the nine months ended Nov 30, net cash from operating activities was $249.7 million.

 We note that on Dec 22, 2020, the company entered into a renewed license agreement with Revlon, in respect of the latter’s trademark for hair care appliances and tools.
 To attain this exclusive global license, the company paid a one-time, up-front license fee of $72.5 million.
 As a result of this move, the company will not be obligated to pay royalties or other fees to Revlon, from December 22, 2020 onwards.

 Additionally, we note that the company repurchased shares worth $191.6 million during the quarter, in the open market.

 For fiscal 2021, the company expects net sales in the bracket of $2.075-$2.1 billion, indicating growth in the range of 21.5-23.0%.
 For its Housewares segment, the company expects sales growth in the range of 12-12.5%.
 Sales in the Health & Home unit are expected to rise 27.5.
 In the Beauty segment, the company anticipated sales growth of 27% to 28%.
 Additionally, the company expects adjusted earnings in the range of $11.50-$11.70.